TarcisioBueno/support-vector-machine-SDTSIA210/README.md

-# TP - Support Vector Machine Project - SDTSIA210
+# Support Vector Machines - SDTSIA210

-This project is part of the SDTSIA210 course at Télécom Paris.
-It contains an implementation of both Linear and Non-Linear Support Vector Machines (SVM) in a Jupyter notebook.
-It also includes the mathematical concepts behind these algorithms.
+This project, developed for the SDTSIA210 course at Télécom Paris, provides a comprehensive exploration of Support Vector Machines (SVMs) for binary classification.
+Implemented within a Jupyter Notebook, this project not only demonstrates the practical application of both Linear and Non-linear SVMs using the scikit-learn library but also delves into the fundamental mathematical concepts underpinning these algorithms.

 ## Concepts Covered

-- Linear SVM: This is a type of SVM that can be used when the data is linearly separable.
-It tries to find the best hyperplane that separates the data into different classes.

-- Non-Linear SVM: This type of SVM is used when the data is not linearly separable.
-It uses a kernel function to transform the data into a higher dimension where it is linearly separable.
+## Linear SVM
+A **Linear Support Vector Machine (SVM)** is a supervised learning algorithm used for binary classification tasks.
+It works by finding the optimal hyperplane that best separates two classes in a dataset.
+This hyperplane maximizes the margin between the classes, ensuring a clear distinction with the fewest classification errors.

+## Non-Linear SVM
+A **Non-Linear Support Vector Machine (SVM)** is an extension of the linear SVM that handles data that cannot be separated by a straight line (non-linearly separable).
+It uses the **kernel trick** to project the input data into a higher-dimensional space, where a linear hyperplane can then be used to separate the classes.

+## Libraries Used

+- NumPy
+- Matplotlib
+- Scikit-learn
+- SciPy